Tips For Reducing Closing Costs With a Seller Concession

 - The property becomes more affordable and attractive for buyers.

-- The seller can address a wider range of buyers when the level of their budget is concerned.
+- The seller can address a broader range of buyers when their budget level is concerned.

 - The selling/purchase process becomes easier and faster.